novotnyr/aedile/README.markdown

 There are following functionalities:

-*   import to Consul K/V from a specific directory with a set of .properties files
+*   import to Consul K/V from a specific directory with a set of `.properties` files
 *   import to Consul K/V from Git
-*   immport to Consul K/V from a set of datacenter-specific directories
+*   import to Consul K/V from a set of datacenter-specific directories
 *   export from Consul K/V to the directory tree

 Importing from the filesystem